ncl-icb-analytics/snowflake-ontoserver-api/README.md

 -- CREATE DATABASE IF NOT EXISTS YOUR_DATABASE_NAME;
 ```

+The setup script will automatically create an `ONTOSERVER` schema within your chosen database to contain all schema-level objects.

-**Note**: If you use a different database name, you'll need to update all references to `EXTERNAL_ACCESS` in the SQL files to match your chosen database name.
+**Note**: If you use a different database name, you'll need to update all references to `EXTERNAL_ACCESS.` in the SQL files to match your chosen database name.

 ### 3. Configure and Run Setup Script